Hurricane Harvey Shows the Dangers of Neglecting Toxic Sites

-Even before Hurricane Harvey hit the Texas Coast we have been working to protect communities there from the legacy of toxic polluting facilities.
+Even before Hurricane Harvey hit the Texas coast, we have been working to protect communities there from the legacy of toxic polluting facilities.
 Polluted sites such as the San Jacinto River Waste Pits pose enormous public health threats to our communities.
 Just as many predicted, disasters can spread the contamination.
-The EPA finally revealed that the flooding of the San Jacinto River Waste Pits caused the level of dioxin to soar more than 2000 times the “safe” limit for the deadly chemical.
-Harvey shows that the EPA and Texas need to get serious about cleaning up these sites.
+The EPA finally revealed that the flooding of the San Jacinto River Waste Pits caused the level of dioxin to soar more than 2,000 times the “safe” limit for the deadly chemical.
+Harvey shows that state and federal officials need to get serious about cleaning up these sites.

 “Superfund” is the U.S. Environmental Protection Agency’s process for cleaning up legacy pollution sites.
 Spills from chemical storage facilities, wood treatment plants, hazardous waste disposal, and groundwater contamination from a many industries are just some of the toxic Superfund sites that can be found in Texas.
 These sites are leaking known carcinogens and hazardous substances into soil, groundwater, and waterways.
 TCE supporters wrote thousands to letters to EPA Administrator Scott Pruitt and the U.S. Senators and Congress members from Texas to oppose budget cuts to the Superfund program.
 TCE Staff delivered these letters personally to Administrator Pruitt in Washington D.C. and to the offices of our federal elected officials.
 (See below for more information on the Superfund budget fight.)